-6 Ways ShipStation Makes Amazon Prime Day Simpler and More Affordable
+6 Ways to Make Amazon Prime Day Simpler and More Affordable

 Amazon Prime Day is a great way to get your products in front of a larger audience.
-The drawback to Prime Day is also the problem of selling on Amazon more broadly.
-It can be an expensive and stressful experience for the merchant.
-Amazon’s wider audience can be a great advertising tool, and while profit margins can be thin, it’s a lot more affordable than other marketing options.
-ShipStation’s goal is to make every merchant save as much time and money as possible.
+And this year there will be a second Prime Day!
+It can be a great advertising tool, and while profit margins can be thin, it’s a lot more affordable than other marketing efforts.
+The drawback, though, is that Prime Day can be an expensive and stressful experience for the merchant.
+Luckily, ShipStation is here to make every merchant save as much time and money as possible.
 That’s why we have these tips to make selling on Prime Day as affordable as possible.

 1. Opt for Seller-Fulfilled Prime

 FBA is a fantastic service, but if you can ship your orders out quickly and know which orders need which shipping options, it can help you save a lot of money to fulfill the orders yourself.
 Luckily, ShipStation lets you fulfill your orders using Seller Fulfilled Prime—letting you control more of your shipping.
 If you are already managing your own shipping for other marketplaces and selling channels, why should Amazon Prime orders be any different?
 Services like ShipStation make this exceptionally efficient.
 ShipStation also tags all incoming Amazon Prime Orders so you can easily distinguish them and ship them out the door.
 Frequently, these Prime orders have the highest priority and need to “move to the front of the line.”
 They also may need a quicker shipping service than other orders.